Who the heck is Edly?

 was published in the January 1993 issue of Keyboard Magazine as the

 guest editorial "Blood on the Battlefield of Music Education."
+(Keyboard changed the title, not me!)
 Check it out!
 But let me

 I have a B.A. with Honors in music from Wesleyan University.
 I also